 How to Treat Indigestion in Dogs

-When a dog vomits or sits in strange postures, they may be suffering from indigestion.
+When a dog vomits or sits in strange postures, these may be signs that they are suffering from indigestion.
 Indigestion in dogs occurs when food is in their gut for longer than normal, this will produce some discomfort in the stomach that make your pet feel listless and nauseous.

 At OneHowTo we tell you how to treat indigestion in dogs so you know what to do when your pet is ill and how you can avoid it happening again.